 Notes

-- Storage: if you have leftovers, store soup in an airtight container in the fridge for up to 3 to 4 days.
+- Storage: If you have leftovers, store soup in an airtight container in the fridge for up to 3 to 4 days.
 Best to keep the tortellini or any pasta and soup separate so the pasta won't drink up the broth.

 - Reheating: The soup warms up quickly on the stove over medium-low heat.
 When hot, stir in the cooked noodles (if using) and let cook for about a minute.
 Then serve and enjoy!